 The owner of the paper.li account admitted in a brief Twitter exchange they’d set up automated feeds and didn’t check what was being published.
 That one of their services is managing social media should send a chill through their customer base.

 Social media automation tools are there to help you, not replace you.
-Switching your tool of choice on, then leaving it to its own devices is almost guaranteed to bring a disaster down on your brand, one you might not even know is happening.
+Switching your tool of choice on, then leaving it to its own devices will probably bring a disaster down on your brand.
+One you might not even know is happening.